VPN Protocols: Which Protocol To Use?

 SSTP

 With the launch of Windows Vista, Microsoft unveiled the Secure Socket Tunneling Protocol (SSTP).
-This protocol is almost exclusively used on Windows and Windows servers.
-For Windows users, it is especially easy-to-configure, since the protocol is already integrated into the operating system.
+This protocol is used almost exclusively on Windows and Windows servers.
+For Windows users, it's especially easy-to-configure, since the protocol is already integrated into the operating system.

 Still, the protocol remains very secure, stable, and easy to use in conjunction with firewalls.